GerardStarling/Reflections.md/README.md

 Today we mainly worked on our Folio and Creative pieces.
 I feel like i'm quite behind in producing my work, and trying to recall all of the procedures to produce a decent Twine work has been challenging.

+#### Workshopping

+After spending the day creating the bulk of Stasis Chambers, I sent the Netlify link to Lauren for feedback.
+I have been sharing work with Lauren over the bulk of the degree, her feedback is always invaluable and helps me get to the final edit before submission.
+I had asked if the stylisation was too simple, Lauren responded that it was effective how it currently was, and provided a line edit on any spelling or grammar that needed to be tidied up.
+Lauren commented that  I should lead in to the dark humour that was apparent, noting that that it could be polarising if it was all desparity in its tone and delivery.
+The workshopping with Lauren is the result of the final piece.

 #### Week 10 Conclusion

 The culmination of weeks of exercises learning how to code have lead me to finalise my creative work.
 I can see now the importance of expermenting with various platforms to create digital work, which leaves traditional literature at a stark contrast.
 There are few, viable options when it comes to word processors and analog mediums.